lsurma/laravel-auth-template/README.md

 - [x] E-mail verification notification
 - [x] Information about e-mail verification after register
 - [x] Session authentication (with custom token, instead of hashed user password like laravels do)
-- [ ] Config based on laravel guards, instead of custom groups, to maintain compatibility with some core functionalities, events etc.
+- [x] Config based on laravel guards, instead of custom groups, to maintain compatibility with some core functionalities, events etc.
+- [ ] Generic request log with user agent/IP metadata gathering
 - [ ] User session tracking
 - [ ] Forcing reset password
 - [ ] 2FA
 - [ ] Socail login (via socialite)
 - [ ] Password status (in case of login via social provider)
 - [x] Make Blacklist elements (migrations, models etc.) as separated package
-- [ ] IP metadata gathering on login/register via external API (for eg. https://ipstack.com/)
 - [ ] Validation based on IP geolocation and some other metadata
 - [ ] Make everyting mentioned above as configurable as possible
 - [ ] Convert to package